darrenfishell/darrenfishell.github.io/_posts/2018-04-14-company-getting-$1M-from-Maine-pays-median-global-employee-$11,035.md

 ON Semiconductor, which on Friday announced a [$23 million upgrade to its South Portland plant](https://www.pressherald.com/2018/04/13/on-semiconductor-planning-23-million-upgrade/), pays its median employee $11,035, compared with CEO Keith Jackson's pay of $10.7 million.

-ON attributed the low median pay to cost-of-living differences between the United States and the Philippines, "in which the cost of living and wages are substantially lower than in the United States."
+ON attributed the low median pay to cost-of-living differences between the United States and countries where it has workers, including the Philippines, "in which the cost of living and wages are substantially lower than in the United States."
 But the company said its pay rates "are set to be market-competitive in the country in which the jobs are performed."

 The company has about 33,500 employees, 4,724 of which are based in North America.
 ON acquired Fairchild Semiconductor in 2016, which had owned the South Portland plant.